Fiddler on the Roof: Broadway revivals

 The first Broadway revival opened on December 28, 1976, and ran for 176 performances at the Winter Garden Theatre.
 Zero Mostel starred as Tevye.
 Robbins directed and choreographed.
-A second Broadway revival opened on July 9, 1981, and played for a limited run (53 performances) at Lincoln Center's New York State Theater.
+Another Broadway revival opened on July 9, 1981, and played for a limited run (53 performances) at Lincoln Center's New York State Theater.
 It starred Herschel Bernardi as Tevye and Karnilova as Golde.
 Other cast members included Liz Larsen, Fyvush Finkel, Lawrence Leritz and Paul Lipson.
 Robbins directed and choreographed.
-The third Broadway revival opened on November 18, 1990, and ran for 241 performances at the George Gershwin Theatre.
+A Broadway revival opened on November 18, 1990, and ran for 241 performances at the George Gershwin Theatre.
 Topol starred as Tevye, and Marcia Lewis was Golde.
 Robbins' production was reproduced by Ruth Mitchell and choreographer Sammy Dallas Bayes.
 The production won the Tony Award for Best Revival.

-A fourth Broadway revival opened on February 26, 2004, and ran for 36 previews and 781 performances at the Minskoff Theatre.
+Another Broadway revival opened on February 26, 2004, and ran for 36 previews and 781 performances at the Minskoff Theatre.
 Alfred Molina, and later Harvey Fierstein, starred as Tevye, and Randy Graff, and later Andrea Martin and Rosie O'Donnell, was Golde.
 Barbara Barrie and later Nancy Opel played Yente, Laura Michelle Kelly played Hodel and Lea Michele played Sprintze.
 It was directed by David Leveaux.
 This production replaced Yente's song "The Rumor" with a song for Yente and two other women called "Topsy-Turvy".
 The production was nominated for six Tonys but did not win any.
 In June 2014, to celebrate the show's 50th anniversary, a gala celebration and reunion was held at the Town Hall in New York City to benefit National Yiddish Theatre Folksbiene, with appearances by many of the cast members of the various Broadway productions and the 1971 film, as well as Sheldon Harnick, Chita Rivera, Karen Ziemba, Joshua Bell, Jerry Zaks and others.

-The fifth Broadway revival began previews on November 20 and opened on December 20, 2015, at the Broadway Theatre, with concept and choreography based on the original by Robbins.
+The Broadway revival began previews on November 20 and opened on December 20, 2015, at the Broadway Theatre, with concept and choreography based on the original by Robbins.
 Bartlett Sher directed, and Hofesh Shechter choreographed.
 The cast starred Danny Burstein as Tevye, with Jessica Hecht as Golde, Alexandra Silber as Tzeitel, Adam Kantor as Motel, Ben Rappaport as Perchik, Samantha Massell as Hodel and Melanie Moore as Chava.
 Judy Kuhn replaced Hecht as Golde on November 22, 2016, for the last five weeks of the run.
 Designers include Michael Yeargan (sets), Catherine Zuber (costumes) and Donald Holder (lighting).
 Initial reviews were mostly positive, finding Burstein and the show touching.
 The production was nominated for three Tony Awards but won none.
 It closed on December 31, 2016, after 463 performances.
 The U.S./Canadian tour of the Sher-directed production began in 2018 and was interrupted in March 2020 by the COVID-19 pandemic; it resumed in 2021 and continued into 2023.
-The role of Tevye has been played by Yehezkel Lazarov into 2022, Danny Arnold then assumed the role for several months, and the last months are being played by Jonathan Hashmonay.
+The role of Tevye was played by Yehezkel Lazarov for most of the run.